 Should I still insure an older Chrysler comprehensively?

-Disclaimer: The information on this page is for general informational purposes only and does not constitute financial advice.
+Disclaimer: The information on this page is general in nature and does not constitute financial advice.
 While we strive for accuracy, insurance products, pricing, and terms change regularly.
-Always verify details directly with the insurer before making any decisions.
-If you need personalised advice, consider consulting a licensed financial adviser.
-For more information, visit the Financial Markets Authority (FMA).
+Always confirm details directly with the insurer before making any decisions.
+If you need personalised guidance, consider consulting a licensed financial adviser.
+For more information, see MoneySmart or contact the Australian Financial Complaints Authority (AFCA).

 Compare Chrysler Insurance Estimates Now